Hom-alternative modules and Hom-Poisson comodules: Modules over left Hom-alternative algebras

-\end{definition} \begin{example} {\normalfont Any left (resp. right) Hom-alternative algebra is a module over itself. } \end{example} \begin{definition} Let $(M, \mu_M, \beta)$ and $(M', \mu_{M'}, \beta')$ be two modules over a left (resp. right) Hom-alternative algebra $(A, \mu, \alpha)$.
-A linear map $f : M\rightarrow M'$ is said to be a morphism of left (resp. right) Hom-alternative modules if, for any $x\in A, m\in M$,
+If $M$ carries a $A$-module structure, then it is called a module over $A$ or an $A$-module. \end{definition} \begin{example} {\normalfont Any left (resp. right) Hom-alternative algebra is a module over itself. } \end{example} \begin{example}{\normalfont Let $(A, \mu,\alpha)$ be a multiplicative left Hom-alternative algebra.
+Then $(A, \alpha)$ is an $A$-module with the action $x\ast m=\mu(\alpha(x), m)$ for any $x, m\in A$.
+In fact, we have } \end{example} \begin{definition} Let $(M, \mu_M, \beta)$ and $(M', \mu_{M'}, \beta')$ be two modules over a left (resp. right) Hom-alternative algebra $(A, \mu, \alpha)$.
+A linear map $f : M\rightarrow M'$ is said to be a morphism of left (resp. right) Hom-alternative modules if, for any $x\in A$ and every $m\in M$,

 \end{definition} \begin{example}{\normalfont Any morphism of left (resp. right) Hom-alternative algebras is a morphism of left (resp. right) Hom-alternative modules.} \end{example} \begin{definition} Let $(M, \mu_M, \beta)$ be a Module over a left Hom-alternative algebra $(A, \mu,\alpha)$.
-We call {\it module Hom-associator} associated to the module $M$, the trilinear map $as(\alpha, \beta)$, defined by: for all $x,y \in A$ and $m\in M$,
+We call {\it module Hom-associator} associated to the module $M$, the trilinear map $\hbox{\rm as}(\alpha, \beta)$, defined by: for all $x,y \in A$ and $m\in M$,

 \end{definition} Using the {\it module Hom-associator}, the condition (\ref{hai1}) may be written as: